Favour513/Tactical-Crime-Analysis-Dashboard/README.md

 This project is an interactive Microsoft Power BI dashboard developed to analyze crime patterns, crime severity, incident timing, clearance rates, and the different roles associated with crime incidents.

-The dashboard combines an executive overview with interactive tooltip and drillthrough functionality to allow users to explore crime data from both a high-level and detailed perspective.
+The project combines an Executive Dashboard, interactive Tooltip, and Drillthrough page to provide both high-level and detailed crime analysis.

 ---

 ## Business Objective

-The objective of this project is to provide a clear view of crime patterns and incident characteristics to support data-driven analysis and decision-making.
+The objective of this project is to analyze crime patterns and incident characteristics to support data-driven decision-making.

 The dashboard helps users:

 - Monitor overall crime volume and resolution status.
 - Analyze crime patterns across different time periods.
 - Examine crime severity and incident timing.
-- Understand the roles of individuals involved in crime incidents.
+- Understand the different roles associated with crime incidents.
 - Explore detailed information about selected crime incidents.
 - Evaluate crime clearance performance.